 In 2001 General Choi's son, Master Choi Jung Hwa, was voted the successor to the ITF presidency, but the succession was subsequently overturned by General Choi.
 Believing himself to be the duly elected president, Master Choi Jung Hwa moves to Canada and sets up headquarters there.
 This ITF becomes known as ITF-C (for Canada).

 This caused huge controversy and on June 15, 2002 when General Choi Hong Hi passed away, the issue of the ITF presidency had not been resolved.
-In the confusion the Vice President of the Vienna based ITF (now known as ITF-V) had declared himself the Interim President of the ITF-V. Meanwhile, General Choi's son, Master Choi Jung Hwa, continued his assertion as president of ITF-C (the suffix initials of V and C were added as a way of distinguishing which ITF system was being referred to).
+In the confusion the Vice President of the Vienna based ITF (now known as ITF-V) had declared himself the Interim President of the ITF-V. Meanwhile, General Choi's son, Master Choi Jung Hwa, continued his assertion as president of ITF-C (the suffix initials of V and C were added as a way of distinguishing to which ITF system was being referred).

 In addition to ITF-C and ITF-V, Mr. Chang Ung became president of what became known as ITF-NK (for North Korea) splitting the ITF into three separate organizations.
 Wishing to follow his teacher and founder of the art's wishes, Grand Master Hwang Kwang Sung followed Mr. Chang Ung and supported him as the ITF-NK President.